What’s she like then?

 She has worked across industries and sectors, from grass-roots movements to FMCG, financial services, fin-tech, governmental organisations, and life sciences.

 She works largely with senior leaders and top teams, integrating purpose, strategy, values and culture in coherent ways.
+Until recently Olivia worked with Sheppard Moscow where she led many talent and leadership programmes.

 She designs leadership development experiences and pathways, facilitates and consults to executive teams on their development, Coaches individuals and groups, and offers 1:1 Consultation to think together with clients over complex issues.